cogini/elixir-deploy-template/README.md

 An easy option is [Digital Ocean](https://m.do.co/c/65a8c175b9bf) (use our affilate code to say thanks for this guide).
-Their smallest $5/month Droplet will run Elixir fine.
-It can be a bit slow doing the initial compile of Erlang or if you want to run heavy tests like Dialyzer.
+Their smallest $5/month Droplet will run Elixir fine, though it is a bit slow doing the initial compile of Erlang.

 Add the host to the `~/.ssh/config` on your dev machine, e.g.:

     Host elixir-deploy-template
         HostName 123.45.67.89

-From the `ansible` directory, add the host to the Ansible inventory `inventory/hosts`:
+Add the host to the Ansible inventory `ansible/inventory/hosts`:

     [web-servers]
     elixir-deploy-template